Health Alert: Coronavirus Information

 ATTENTION PATIENTS AND VISITORS

-Please call (203) 830-4700 to notify our office prior to your appointment if you have any of the following:
+Please call (203) 830-4700 to notify our office prior to your appointment if you answer yes to any of the following:

-- A fever over 100.5 degrees F in the last week.
+- Have you had a fever over 100.5 degrees F in the last week?

-- ANY of the following symptoms in the last 10 days:
+- Have you experienced ANY of the following symptoms in the last 10 days?

-- Contact with somebody with a known Covid-19 infection without protection, including as a healthcare worker.
+- Have you had any close contact with somebody with a known Covid-19 infection without protection, including as a healthcare worker?

-- Have you been swab test for Covid-19 within the last 3 weeks OR have unknown pending results to a swab test for COVID-19?
+- Have you been diagnosed with Covid-19 within the last 2 weeks OR are awaiting a Covid test result?

 - Have you been in any state or country (Other than NY, NJ and RI) for more than 24 hours in the last 2 weeks?